 Designers and architects need flexibility when designing a new or remodeled kitchen, which means appliances must fit seamlessly into multiple layouts.
-With 31%1 of remodeling homeowners installing dishwashers within their kitchen islands and many others living in small spaces2, it's important to have compact dishwashers that have ample cleaning power.
-The Whirlpool 18” Dishwasher with Stainless Steel Tub fulfills that need, with a separate spray arm in each rack and sensor cycle.
+With 31%1 of remodeling homeowners installing dishwashers within their kitchen islands and many others living in small spaces, it’s important to have compact dishwashers that have ample cleaning power.
+The Whirlpool 18" Dishwasher with Stainless Steel Tub fulfills that need, with a separate spray arm in each rack and sensor cycle.

-Quiet and stylish
+Functional and stylish

 More room than ever